-Security amplification for interactive crypotgraphic primitives
+Security amplification for interactive cryptographic primitives

-Yevgeniy Dodis, Russell Impagliazzo , Ragesh Jaiswal, and Valentine Kabanets
+Yevgeniy Dodis, Russell Impagliazzo, Ragesh Jaiswal, and Valentine Kabanets

 Abstract

 Security amplification is an important problem in Cryptography: starting with a ``weakly secure'' variant of some cryptographic primitive, the goal is to build a ``strongly secure'' variant of the same primitive.
 This question has been successfully studied for a variety of important cryptographic primitives, such as one-way functions, collision-resistant hash functions, encryption schemes and weakly verifiable puzzles.
 However, all these tasks were non-interactive.
-In this work we study security amplification of {\em interactive} cryptographic primitives, such as message authentication codes (MACs), digital signatures (SIGs) and pseudorandom functions (PRFs).
-In particular, we prove direct product theorems for MACs/SIGs and an XOR lemma for PRFs, therefore obtaining nearly optimal security amplification %constructions for these primitives.
+In this work we study security amplification of interactive cryptographic primitives, such as message authentication codes (MACs), digital signatures (SIGs) and pseudorandom functions (PRFs).
+In particular, we prove direct product theorems for MACs/SIGs and an XOR lemma for PRFs, therefore obtaining nearly optimal security amplification for these primitives.

 Versions